Kobo Inc.

-Rakuten Kobo Inc., or simply Kobo, is a Canadian company that sells ebooks, audiobooks, e-readers and formerly tablet computers.
-It is headquartered in Toronto, Ontario, Canada and is a subsidiary of the Japanese e-commerce conglomerate Rakuten.
-The name Kobo is an anagram of book.
+Rakuten Kobo, commonly known as Kobo, is a Canadian company that sells ebooks, audiobooks and e-reader devices.
+The company is headquartered in Toronto, Ontario, Canada, and is a subsidiary of the Japanese technology conglomerate Rakuten Group.

+Kobo operates a global digital reading platform that distributes e-books and audiobooks through its online store and mobile applications.
+The company also develops the Kobo eReader line of electronic reading devices.

+Kobo was founded in 2009 as Shortcovers by Michael Serbinis and was later renamed Kobo Inc. The company was acquired by Rakuten in 2012 for $315 million and became part of Rakuten's global digital content ecosystem.

+The name Kobo is an anagram of the word book.

 History

 Kobo originated as Shortcovers, a cloud eReading service launched by the Canadian bookstore chain Indigo Books and Music in February 2009.
 In December 2009, Indigo renamed the service Kobo and spun it off into an independent company.
+Indigo retained its majority ownership, with additional investors including Borders, Cheung Kong Holdings, and REDgroup Retail, taking minority stakes.
+Japanese retail conglomerate Rakuten acquired the company from these owners in January 2012 and launched Kobo's e-readers in Japan a few months later.

+In 2014, co-founder and CEO Michael Serbinis stepped down from his position and became vice chairman.
+He was succeeded by Takahito Aiki, who had been with Rakuten since 2007, and had most recently served as CEO of Fusion Communications.

+In 2016, Michael Tamblyn, president of Rakuten Kobo since 2014, was named the company's new CEO.

-Indigo remained the majority owner, with investors including Borders, Cheung Kong Holdings, and REDgroup Retail taking minority stakes.
-As of March 2010, Indigo Books & Music owned 58% of Kobo Inc. Rakuten acquired the company from these owners in January 2012.
-On 23 May 2016, Waterstones announced it had sold its eBook business to Rakuten Kobo Inc., and as of 14 June 2016, users were required to access their eBooks via Kobo's eBook site.
+On 23 May 2016, Waterstones announced it had sold its e-book business to Rakuten Kobo, and as of 14 June 2016, users were required to access their e-books via Kobo's e-book site.

 During the COVID pandemic, Kobo worked with governments, publishers, and retail partners to provide more than 20 million free books through the “Stay Home and Read” programme.
 The company reported that romance and mystery novels continued to be bestsellers during the pandemic and that there was a rise in books for kids and young adults.

+In 2020, Rakuten Kobo sold OverDrive, the digital library lending platform it had owned since 2015.

+Two years later, in 2022, Rakuten Kobo’s catalog and products were available in 76 languages and 190 countries.
+The company then expanded into Malaysia.
+Rakuten Kobo launched their e-readers in the country and opened a localized bookstore to provide access to Kobo’s global catalog and Malaysian titles.
+2022 also saw Kobo adopt Arabic as a primary browsing language.